Monk070/midi-to-makecode/README.md

-# MIDI to MakeCode Arcade Converter
+# MIDI to MakeCode Arcade Converter V1.2
+## Now with Lyrics Sync!

 A browser-based tool that converts MIDI files to MakeCode Arcade's song hex format for use with the `music.play()` block.